 - Air Fryer Tortilla Chips

 - No Bake Peanut Butter Energy Balls

 Did you make this recipe?
 Give it a 5★ rating below!
 For more healthy recipes and tips to create your own balanced relationship with food and health, be sure to follow Nutrition to Fit on Instagram!

 - 1 cup old fashioned oats gluten-free if needed

 - Mix all ingredients together until an even consistency forms.

-Using your hands, roll dough into 18 energy balls.
+- Using clean hands, roll dough into 18 energy balls.

-Can be stored in the refrigerator (up to one week) or the freezer (up to one month) in an airtight container.
+- Enjoy!
+Energy bites can be stored in the refrigerator (up to one week) or the freezer (up to three months) in an airtight container.

 Do you have any suggestion on eating raw versus cooked oats?
 Research suggests that raw oats do not digest well and also do not provide as much nutrition (starch) as oats that are soaked in water for at least 30 minutes.

 Lindsey Janeiro says